This Diet Is All Over Reddit—But Here's What It Gets Wrong

 "If you look at your plate and you have what you can guesstimate is a half-cup of a grain, that's going to be roughly 150 calories; if you see a reasonably sized piece of protein, it's likely about 3 ounces, or about 150 calories," Blatner says.
 "And if you see a lot of vegetables, topped with just a little bit of fat, like a drizzle of olive oil, you're probably adding up to about a 400 to 450 calorie meal."
 Developing this kind of calorie awareness can help you get a good balance of nutrients to nourish your body, while still staying on track to lose weight that stays off.

-To get our top weight-loss tips delivered to your inbox, sign up for the Healthy Living newsletter
+To get more nutrition and diet tips delivered to your inbox, sign up for the Balanced Bites newsletter.